-The Master of Science in Nursing (MSN) prepares registered nurses for advanced nursing roles.
-Graduate degrees in Leadership and Management, Nursing Educator or Public Health Leadership and Management provide focused education for Master's prepared individuals.
+The Master of Science in Nursing prepares registered nurses for advanced nursing roles.
+Graduate degrees in Leadership and Management, Nursing Educator or Public Health Leadership and Management provide focused education for preparation at the Master's level.

 Admitted MSN students can choose from the Leadership and Management (LMN) track, the Public Health Nursing Leadership (PHNL) track, or the Nurse Educator (NE) track.
 The MSN curriculum combines foundational courses, such as nursing science, integrative care, and research methods, with skill and role development courses designed for the specific area of specialization.